skacem/skacem.github.io/_posts/2021-07-04-Github_User_Crawler.md

         nicknames = soup.find_all('span', class_='Link--secondary')

         # Here we iterate through the nickname elements.
-        # To get rid of the HTML code and return only the text content as a string we use `.text`.
+        # To get rid of the HTML code and return only the text content as a string,
+        # we use `.text`.
         for nickname in nicknames:
             results.append(nickname.text)